k-46/self-test/README.md

-# you are doing great
+## you are doing great
-## just kiddin get ahold of yourself
+# just kiddin get ahold of yourself
+back to work

+# AGAIN KIDDIN
+Be positive